juliuspr/on-hornplaying/content/preparatory-essays/_index.md

   no_date: true
 ---

+This website documents my attempt to write a textbook for advanced horn students (advanced pre-university and university level).

 It turns out writing a (text-)book on Horn Playing is a rather complex endeavour.
-I write these essays to document the considerations that will go into the book.
+These essays document the considerations that will go into the book.